-LLaMA is an open source large language model built by FAIR team at Meta AI and released to the public.
+LLaMA is an open source large language model built by Meta.
 It is quite small in size compared to other similar models like GPT-3, thus with the potential to be run on everyday hardware, atleast for fun, like I did.
-It is impressive how complex AI models like these can be packaged into files of few gigabytes and can be launched anywhere.
+It is impressive how complex AI models, like these, can be packaged into files of few gigabytes and can be launched anywhere.

 The trained model of LLaMA was only made available to researchers, but it leaked online.
 The data used to train the model are disclosed, but its impossible for average users, without access to mind blowing computing power, to train by themselves.